anonymze/zig_infer_types/README.md

-# Scan a directory for a cretain type files (.svg here), and create a Typescript type for every file
+# Scan a directory for a specific type files (.svg here), and create a Typescript type for every filename

 ```typescript
 // start-infer-types